bbence97531/Website_2/README.md

-I made this website with HTML, CSS, Bootstrap, Swiper and Javascript.
+I made this responsive website with HTML, CSS, Bootstrap, Swiper and Javascript.